max-hill-4/max-58/readme.md

 I used this [element14](https://community.element14.com/members-area/b/blog/posts/kicad-6---adding-logos-and-graphics-to-a-silkscreen) article to do this.

+I used a two nrf52840's and nuphy aloe's.
 Please find the original repo for further details.

 Have a good day :)